 Traffic in Bangladesh moves on the left, the opposite of U.S. traffic.
 Roads are extremely crowded, particularly in the cities, with bicycles, rickshaws, three-wheeled mini-taxis (CNGs), cars, overloaded buses, and trucks all vying for road space and right of way.
 Drivers are often unlicensed, aggressive, risk-taking, and poorly trained.
-Many vehicles, particularly large trucks and buses, are badly maintained and driven by inexperienced young men recently arrived from rural Bangladesh seeking quick employment.
+Many vehicles, particularly large trucks and buses, are badly maintained and driven by inexperienced young men who recently arrived from rural Bangladesh seeking quick employment.
 Exercise extreme caution when crossing streets, even in areas frequented by pedestrians.
 When in vehicles, use seatbelts if available, though seatbelts are not common in taxis.
 Helmets should always be worn on motorcycles and bicycles.
-Roads, including most major highways, are poorly maintained and often lack safe shoulders, have numerous potholes, sharp drop-offs, and barriers that are not sign-posted.
+Roads, including most major highways, are poorly maintained and often lack safe shoulders and have numerous potholes, sharp drop-offs, and barriers that are not sign-posted.
 Speed limits and other traffic laws are not commonly posted and are rarely observed by motorists in any case.
 Drivers should exercise extreme caution when traveling at night by road, as many vehicles do not have proper illumination and most roads are inadequately lighted or signed.
 Rickshaws rarely have any lighting on them at all.
-Travel by road without an experienced local driver or guide is not recommended.
+Traveling by road without an experienced local driver or guide is not recommended.

 On Bangladeshi roads, the safest driving policy is to always assume that other drivers will not respond to a traffic situation in the same way you would in the United States.
-On Bangladeshi roads large vehicles generally take the right-of-way.
-Cars, buses and trucks often run red lights and merge directly into traffic at yield points and traffic circles without stopping.
+On Bangladeshi roads, large vehicles generally take the right-of-way.
+Cars, buses, and trucks often run red lights and merge directly into traffic at yield points and traffic circles without stopping.
 Rickshaws, bicycles, and pedestrians behave only slightly more cautiously.
 The practice of frequently using one’s car horn or flashing high-beam headlights to announce one’s presence is the norm in all areas of Bangladesh at all times of day or night.

 Road accidents, including fatal head-on collisions, are common in Bangladesh.
 If a serious accident occurs, or if a driver hits a pedestrian or a cow, crowds quickly gather and the behavior of the crowd is often unpredictable.
 In these cases, some members of the crowd may try to assist injured parties, while other individuals may seek to impose their own sense of justice on responsible parties.
 The vehicle and its occupants may be at risk of being attacked in such circumstances depending on who the crowd believes is at fault and what damage occurred.
-Such attacks may pose significant risk of injury or death to the vehicle's occupants or at least of incineration of the vehicle.
+Such attacks may pose a significant risk of injury or death to the vehicle's occupants or at least incineration of the vehicle.
 It is unsafe to remain at the scene of an accident of this nature, and drivers may instead wish to seek out the nearest police station.

 Banditry and carjacking, particularly along inter-city highways, have been known to occur but are unusual.
 Those using these roads should exercise particular vigilance.